khammen/khammen.github.io/README.md

 9/21/21 - Started working on Hangman game.

 9/23/21 - Attempted to fix images not properly updating in hangman game, instead broke everything.
 Sigh.

+9/28/21 - Ceasing work on hangman, replacing with new React app tshangman to fix the issues associated with not having typescript.